Onsen Nara: What You Can Expect From A Japanese Hot Spring Ryokan

 Maybe this is just a by-product of the fact it’s not what I’m familiar with?
 Imagine turning up at your local pool with nothing but goggles on.

+One of the things I remember the most is the difference in reaction of everyone when I entered.
 There were about 5 or 6 local chaps looking so chilled.
-Their arms spread out on the stone backing with legs akimbo, you know, like they have done it a hundred times before.
+Their arms spread out on the stone backing with legs akimbo, you know, like they’ve done it a hundred times before.
 Not one of them even flinched.

-The 4 Western guys are by themselves, Onyado Nono is like a couples retreat.
-I know they feel just as awkward as I do.
-There were obvious sudden head movements away from me.
+Then there’s the other westerners already in the onsen.
+These fellas have certainly not done it a hundred times before.
+The 4 western guys are by themselves because Onyado Nono is like a couples retreat.
+I know they feel just as awkward as I do and there were obvious sudden head movements away from me.

 All eyes go straight to the ceiling.
 Then all the eyes dart to the blank wall to the side.
 Anywhere but to me.